Tony Montana: Fictional character biography

-A few days later, Tony and Manny, and their associates Angel and Chi Chi, drive to a hotel in Miami Beach to make a deal with the group of Colombians.
-The deal goes badly.
-A couple of Colombian enforcers handcuff Tony and Angel to a shower pole at gunpoint, threatening to kill them with a chainsaw if Tony doesn't reveal the location of the drug money.
-Tony refuses to talk, causing Hector, the enforcers' leader, to dismember Angel.
-Before Hector can do the same to Tony, Manny bursts into the room, shooting a machine pistol.
-A short gunfight ensues, in which Manny is shot in the arm, and Tony kills the Colombians.
-Tony, Manny, and Chi Chi escape with the cocaine and the money.
-Tony, who no longer trusts Omar, takes it to Frank personally.
-Frank is impressed by this act and offers Tony and Manny the opportunity to work for him.
-During this time, Tony becomes interested in Frank's girlfriend, Elvira Hancock.
+Montana and his friend Manolo "Manny" Ribera are sent to "Freedom town", a refugee camp that holds Cuban immigrants without green cards.
+After one month in the camp, Frank Lopez, head of a Miami drug cartel, offers to obtain green cards in return for murdering Emilio Rebenga, a one-time Cuban official; Montana stabs Rebenga in the stomach, killing him and earning him a green card.
+Montana and Ribera set up shop in the cocaine business.
+After a drug deal gone bad in which one of his crew is dismembered, Lopez hires him and Ribera, and Montana becomes interested in Lopez's girlfriend, Elvira Hancock.

-Three months later, Tony pays a visit to his mother, Georgina, and younger sister, Gina, neither of whom has seen him for five years.
-Gina is excited to see Tony, but his mother is ashamed of him, having been aware of his life of crime.
-When he gives his mother $1,000, she angrily rejects the gift and makes him leave her house.
+Three months later, Tony pays a visit to his mother, Georgina (whom he calls "Mama") and younger sister, Gina, neither of whom has seen him for five years.
+Gina is excited to see Tony, but Mama is less than pleased with him, aware of his life of crime.
+When Tony gives Mama $1,000, she asks him who he killed for the money and what his profession is.
+Tony tells Mama he works for an anti-Fidel Castro movement and receives "political contributions."
+Seeing through his lie, Mama angrily berates Tony for his criminal lifestyle, rejects the gift and makes him leave her house.
 Tony leaves, but Gina runs after him and hugs him, telling him that she has been going to hairdressing school and helping out Mama.
 Tony says a poor girl like Gina deserves a little fun.
 He secretly slips her the $1,000 and orders her not to tell Mama about it, only that Mama gets a little bit of it occasionally, through using some of it for grocery shopping or paying a utility bill.
-Manny, who had been waiting for Tony in the car, is taken with Gina, only for Tony to tell Manny to stay away from her.
+Manny, who had been waiting for Tony in the car, is attracted to Gina, but is firmly warned by Tony to stay away from her.